neutralinojs/neutralinojs.github.io/docs/cli/neu-cli.md

 ### `neu update`
 This command will update the existing Neutralinojs binaries and client library from the internet.

+### `neu version`
+Prints all version information.
+If this command is executed from a Neutralinojs application directory, you will see project-specific version details.
+Otherwise, you will see global version details.

 ## Change log
 Please check the version history from [npm](https://www.npmjs.com/package/@neutralinojs/neu).